-- For any trip, we do not leave home without the iPad mini and DS when traveling.
-Sometimes even for just running errands I’ll toss the DS in my handbag.
-Also bringing a favorite toy, helps the little ones entertain themselves when waiting in an airport or while in car on the road trip.
+2. For any trip, we do not leave home without the iPad mini and DS when traveling.
+Sometimes even for just running errands, I’ll toss the DS in my handbag.
+Also bringing a favorite toy, helps the little ones entertain themselves when waiting in an airport or while in the car on the road trip.
 It’s also good to pack some activities like coloring books, crayons, and blank paper for drawing/writing.
 Grab your tablet that will help entertain the little one for a little while.

 3. Change of clothes.
-Even though my daughter is potty train, accidents and slips can happen.
+Even though my daughter is potty trained, accidents and slips can happen.
 It’s better to be prepared, instead of having to buy something on the go.

-- Fly at nap time or bedtime.
+4. Fly at naptime or bedtime.
 Living in Japan, many of the flights were usually evening flights when we flew back to the USA.
 This made for an easier flight, as not only did my little one sleep; we the parents were also able to get a little shuteye too.
 If you can book an evening flight, I say go for it.

-- Pack a small surprise.
-On our last flight I packed a couple of small surprises in my handbag, which I would give to our daughter.
+5. Pack a small surprise.
+On our last flight, I packed a couple of small surprises in my handbag, which I would give to our daughter.
 They were small and inexpensive things.
-I brought a travel-size coloring book with her favorite character.
+I bought a travel-size coloring book with her favorite character.
 A small toy she could play with on the airplane.
 I gave her one while waiting for the plane to board, one while on the plane, and one at a layover.
 Kids LOVE getting gifts and this was a hit with my daughter.
-It helps put a smile on kid’s face who may just be a little tired and grumpy from traveling.
+It helps to put a smile on kid’s face who may just be a little tired and grumpy from traveling.

 I hope these are able to help with planning the next trip.
-As parents all we want is for the trip to so smoothly and the kids be happy and enjoy traveling.
+As parents, all we want is for the trip to so smoothly and the kids are happy and enjoy traveling.
 I know my daughter loves to travel and is always ready for a new adventure.
 Happy traveling!